 Hypothesis testing for similarities of network distributions.

 The significance tests used by Berlingerio and colleagues (2012) posits multivariate independence among features and lacks what they call "discrimination power".
 To tackle this issue, one needs use multivariate dependence tests.
-Since parametric dependence tests rely on assumption for the distributions being compared, we used HHG nonparametric permutation test of multivariate dependence implemented in `HHG` R package (Brill et al., 2018).
+Since parametric dependence tests rely on assumption for the distributions being compared, we used HHG nonparametric permutation test of multivariate dependence (Heller et al., 2013) implemented in `HHG` R package (Brill et al., 2018).
 HHG is a consistent omnibus test for the null hypothesis that the joint distribution of two multivariate random variables X and Y is equal to the multiplication of the marginal distributions of those variables.
 Equation S2 shows the null and alternative hypotheses:

 EQ S2 H0:FXYx,y=FXxFYy ∀x,yH1:FXYx,y≠FXxFYy